Bigaston/easy-bot/README.md

 ### Custom Events
 You can use some custom event to send some message when it's trigered :
 - `#errorCommand#` : Execute when you have an error with the command.
 Can be used in subcommand.
+- `#userJoin#` : Execute when a user join the server.
+You can use the custom params `%user%` to notify the user
+- `#userLeave#` : Execute when a user leave the server.
+You can use the custom params `%user%` to write the user name

 #### Exemple :
 In the code